meteorhacks/meteor-ssr/README.md

-# Server Side Rendering for Meteor with Blaze
+# Server Side Rendering for Meteor

 Now, you can render Blaze templates on the server very easily.
 And also, you can assign helpers for templates in the server as well.